l3p-cv/lost/docs/sphinx/source/setup.rst

 by the **entrypoint.sh** script.

-Both nginx configuration files can be found at:
+Both nginx configuration files (debug mode and production) can be found at:
 `lost/docker/lost/nginx <https://github.com/l3p-cv/lost/blob/master/docker/lost/nginx>`_
 in our GitHub repository.